complexlogic/flex-launcher/extra/docs/configuration.md

 Default: 0

 #### HighlightVPadding
-Defines the amount of distance that the highlight cursor extends beyond the top and bottom of the menu entry icon, in pixels.
+Defines the amount of vertical distance that the highlight cursor extends beyond the top and bottom of the menu entry icon, in pixels.

 Default: 30

 #### HighlightHPadding
-Defines the amount of distance that the highlight cursor extends beyond the left and right of the menu entry icon, in pixels.
+Defines the amount of horizontal distance that the highlight cursor extends beyond the left and right of the menu entry icon, in pixels.

 Default: 30